 We strongly recommend that you replace the car seat, even if it does not look damaged, because the shell might have invisible cracks.

-Check with your private insurer to find out whether car seats are covered by your policy, or check our section on the insurance coverage provided by the public automobile insurance plan to know whether you can file a claim.
+Check with your private insurer to find out whether car seats are covered by your policy.